Crokus/cosmosdb-repo/README.md

 ## Step 2: Use the repo with your POCO objects

+With the client in place create a repository providing database id (will be created if it doesn't exist).
-With the repository in place it's really simple to do the CRUD operations:
+Now it's really easy to do the CRUD operations:

 ```csharp
 private static async Task MainAsync(string[] args)